dwjoyce/pythonbook/Performing selection.rst

 2. Write a program called kiosk.py which prints out a menu of snacks to buy, e.g. Mars bar for 50p, Kitkat for 40p, Galaxy for 55p, Haribo for 30p (even better: make up your own items).
 Ask the user to type in a choice (it could even be "1", "2", "3", etc.), and print out the correct price for the item chosen.

 3. Write a program called weather.py which asks whether it is sunny or rainy or cloudy.
 If the user types in "sunny", then tell the user to bring some sun cream.
 If the user typed in "rainy", then tell the user to bring his umbrella.
+If the user typed in "cloudy", then tell the user to bring his jumper.
 Otherwise, just ignore the response.

 Things to remember